 |---|---|---|

-Specificity | Lists multiple specific concrete actions: entity design with records, repository pattern, immutable updates, aggregate relationships, custom queries, transaction management, and avoiding N+1 problems.
-These are all concrete, actionable topics. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions and concepts: entity design with records, repository pattern, immutable updates, aggregate relationships, custom queries, transaction management, and avoiding N+1 problems. | 3 / 3 |

-Trigger Term Quality | Includes strong natural keywords users would say: 'Spring Data JDBC', 'Java records', 'repository pattern', 'N+1 problems', 'aggregate relationships', 'custom queries', 'transaction management', 'immutable updates'.
-These cover the terms a developer would naturally use when seeking help in this domain. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'Spring Data JDBC', 'Java records', 'repository pattern', 'N+1 problems', 'custom queries', 'transaction management', 'best practices'.
+These are terms developers naturally use when seeking help in this domain. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive — the combination of 'Spring Data JDBC' specifically with 'Java records' carves out a very clear niche.
-This would not conflict with general Java skills, Spring Boot skills, or Spring Data JPA skills due to the specific JDBC + records focus. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive — the combination of 'Spring Data JDBC' with 'Java records' is a very specific niche.
+It's clearly distinguishable from general Java skills, Spring Boot skills, or Spring Data JPA skills. | 3 / 3 |

 Total | 12 / 12 Passed |